INTO-CPS-Association/into-cps-application/docs/USER GUIDE.md

 ## Application overview

 After launching the application, the application opens to the main page.\
-The application consists of four main parts: the main content area, the sidebar, the bottom bar and the top menu.
+The application consists of three main parts: the main content area, the sidebar and the top menu.

 !["application main page"](./media/user-guide_1.png)